Collection Operation Pre/Post Hooks (Advanced)¶

 return nothing or override parameters by returning an object whose keys match

-is meant to be side-effected and does not
+the parameter names (note, context is meant to be side-effected and does not

 need to be part of the return value) and whose values are the updated